 Self-propelled hopper dredges are seagoing vessels that can operate in rough water and move quickly to a jobsite under their own power.
 They carry the dredged material within the hold of the ship and once the ship is full, dredging stops and the ship travels to an in-water disposal site, where the dredged material is discharged through the bottom of the ship.
 The dredging operation does not interfere with other navigational traffic.
 Work progresses quickly and is economical for long-haul distances.
 Hopper dredges are limited to work in deep waters, but they cannot dredge continuously.
 Excavation is less precise than with other dredges, and this dredge type has difficulty dredging steep banks and consolidated materials.
 To see a video of a hydraulic dredging operation, click HERE.

 WHAT'S IN DREDGED MATERIAL?

 - Sediment consists of clay, silt, and sand.

 - Geologic formations in the region, as well as human activities, affect the character is the sediment in different locations.

 - Industrial activity, agriculture, and urban development have all left their mark.

 - In general, sediment dredged from the bottom of the Bay does not have pollutants at the levels that could cause human or environmental harm.

-As part of the dredging process, the USACE samples sediment from the shipping channels for chemical analysis every three years for upland placement of dredged material.
-Using recent USACE sediment data as a starting point, the Maryland Environmental Service (MES) reviewed data on Upper Bay dredged sediment quality, looking at sediment data from:
+As part of the dredging process, CENAP samples sediment from the shipping channels for chemical analysis every three years for upland placement of dredged material.
+Using recent CENAP sediment data as a starting point, the Maryland Environmental Service (MES) reviewed data on Upper Bay dredged sediment quality, looking at sediment data from:

 - Upper Bay channels